guilhermefarto/arduino-lib-builder/README.md

 > `arduino-lib-builder`

-* (vi) Fill in the information needed to build the new Arduino library
+* (vi) Fill in the information needed to build the new Arduino library:

 | Building a new Arduino library |
 | ------------------------ |